Everything You Need for Effective Password Validation in JavaScript!

 }

-In this step, you'll add JavaScript to handle real-time password validation logic based on specific rules, such as minimum length, uppercase letters, numbers, and special characters.
+In this step, you'll add JavaScript to handle real-time password validation in Javascript logic based on specific rules, such as minimum length, uppercase letters, numbers, and special characters.
 This script dynamically checks the user's input as they type and gives instant feedback.
 Adding JavaScript at this point makes the form interactive and ensures that the password meets all required criteria before submission, improving user experience and security.

 var myInput = document.getElementById("psw");